alivcor/pylibmc/README.rst

 Important Notes:
 1. If you run setup.py, and do not see gcc compiling in stdout, it probably means you've supplied a wrong PATH to libmemcached.
-2. If you run into issues, clean up mannually by deleting all pylibmc directories and eggs in /lib/python3.6/site-packages/
+2. If you run into issues, clean up mannually by deleting all pylibmc directories and eggs in the directory /lib/python3.6/site-packages/

 `pylibmc` is a Python client for `memcached <http://memcached.org/>`_ written in C.